-Total revenue from all sources was approximately \$12 million.
+Total revenue from all sources was approximately \$10.7 million.
 Real Estate Taxes continue to be assessed at 8.75 mills and showed a small growth.
-Transfer taxes decreased by 20.5%.
-Earned Income Tax (EIT) showed a growth of 7.8%.
-The Open Space Fund EIT assessment, which was suspended for the years 2015 - 2022, remained suspended for and is scheduled to remain suspended for 2023 as well.
-Overall revenue increases can be attributed to the dedication of roadways, and insurance rate stabilization funds received in 2022.
+Transfer taxes decreased by 27.6%, due to the real estate market slowing .
+Earned Income Tax (EIT) showed a growth of 6.7%.
+The Open Space Fund EIT assessment, which was suspended for the years 2015-2023, remained suspended and is scheduled to remain suspended for 2024 as well.
+Overall revenue decreases can be attributed to a decline the insurance rate stabilization funds.